 Put these events on your calendar

-- Buffalo Roundup (September): watch as the park’s 1,300 buffalo are rounded up, branded and vaccinated
+- Custer State Park Buffalo Roundup (September): watch as the park’s 1,300 buffalo are rounded up by wranglers on horseback.
+Held on the last Friday in September

 - Sturgis Motorcycle Rally (August): in addition to races and ramp jumps, the Rally plays host to a dozen outdoor concerts from well-known rock and country musical artists